NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Loading Index i Compressor Power Function of Temperature Curve Name

 This alpha field defines the name of a BiQuadratic curve for the VRF operational mode corresponding to the i-th loading index.
 It parameterizes the variation of compressor power as a function of operating conditions, i.e., evaporating and condensing temperatures.
 The output of this curve is the compressor power.
-Following is an example input for a AirConditioner:VariableRefrigerantFlow system.
+Following is an example input for a AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl system.

 ```idf